nextrie/quark-lang/CONTRIBUTING.md

 ## Join The Project Team

-To join the project team, please apply at this address: contact@nessmc.fr.
+To join the project team, please apply at this address: thomas@quark-lang.dev

 Please make sure to highlight your application.
 Use this title : [APPLY]
 <github username>